 What Is A Gauge Swatch?

 Gauge swatches are small pieces of knitting used to measure gauge.
-To knit a gauge swatch, cast on the recommended number of stitches and knit the recommended number of rows in the pattern gauge.
+To knit a gauge swatch, make a slip knot, cast on the recommended number of stitches and knit the recommended number of rows in the pattern gauge.

 For example, if the pattern gauge calls for 20 stitches and 30 rows over a 4-inch (10 cm) square, measure your swatch and count the stitches.
 If it doesn’t match, you can adjust your tension or needle size to get the right gauge.